-Pray for the children of Delhi who are caught in addiction—that God would free them and make them whole again.
+Pray for the children in the city who are caught in addiction—that God would free them and make them whole again.

-Pray for Kamal, that God would reach him and break through the addictions that hold him captive.
-Pray that God would lead Pastor Shravan to this precious boy and offer him freedom through the living God.
+Pray for K, that God would reach him and break through the addictions that hold him captive.
+Pray that God would lead Pastor S to this precious boy and offer him freedom through the living God.

-Pray for Pastor Shravan—for spiritual and physical protection, for “God encounters” with boys who need healing and who need Christ, and for a mighty ministry that sets many in Delhi free from bondage to addiction.
+Pray for Pastor S—for spiritual and physical protection, for “God encounters” with boys who need healing and who need Christ, and for a mighty ministry that sets many in the city free from bondage to addiction.

 Pray that boys will want freedom so badly that they will be willing to go to drug rehabilitation centres, and that their parents will fight for their young children’s lives.

-Pray for the ministry of UDP/C?.
-Pray that UDP/C? will touch many lives and expand its ministry throughout the city and country, and that God will create healthy, multiplying connections between local workers like Pastor Shravan and people who can benefit from its services.
+Pray for the ministry of the urban development project.
+Pray that the team will touch many lives and expand its ministry throughout the city and country, and that God will create healthy, multiplying connections between local workers like Pastor S and people who can benefit from its services.